Dyfnwal, King of Strathclyde

-Dyfnwal (died 908×915) was King of Strathclyde.
+Dyfnwal (died 908 to 915) was King of Strathclyde.
 Although his parentage is unknown, he was probably a member of the Cumbrian dynasty that is recorded to have ruled the Kingdom of Strathclyde immediately before him.
 Dyfnwal is attested by only one source, a mediaeval chronicle that places his death between the years 908 and 915.

 Ancestry

 Dyfnwal's parentage is uncertain.
 No historical source accords him a patronym.
 He could have been a son of Rhun ab Arthgal, the last identifiable King of Strathclyde before Dyfnwal.
 Rhun was a member of the long-reigning Cumbrian dynasty of Strathclyde.
 He is the last monarch to be named by a pedigree preserved within a collection of tenth-century Welsh genealogical material known as the Harleian genealogies.

 A certain son of Rhun was Eochaid, a man who seems to have possessed a stake in the Scottish kingship before falling from power in the last decades of the ninth century.
 It is unknown if Eochaid actually ruled the Kingdom of Strathclyde, although it is possible.
 If Dyfnwal was not a son of Rhun, another possibility is that he descended from Eochaid: either as a son or grandson.
 Alternately, Dyfnwal could have represented a more distant branch of the same dynasty.
 If Dyfnwal was indeed a son of Eochaid, a sister of his could have been Eochaid's apparent daughter, Land, the wife of Niall Glúndub mac Áeda attested by the twelfth-century Banshenchas.